 The war on drugs is in full effect in Chicago.
 Prosecutors seek harsh sentences for individuals who use, sell, or manufacture controlled substances.
-If you or someone you know has been charged with a drug crime, speak with an experienced Chicago drug crimes attorney Gus Kostopoulos immediately.
+If you or someone you know has been charged with a drug crime, call Chicago drug crimes attorney Gus Kostopoulos immediately.
 Gus is a former prosecutor with over 18 years experience.

 Your rights to enjoy certain privileges, if convicted, may be severely limited.
 Hiring an experienced criminal defense attorney could be the difference between dropped charges and time in jail.